Westfield-Codes/rps-web-app-VictoriaWHS/README.md

 ### To Do

-1. **done** Preview this MarkDown file with Control+Shift+V
-1.  **doneeee** Set the value of document element with id = rounds to "odd numbers only" if an even number is entered, and do not display this message as an alert.
+1.**done** Preview this MarkDown file with Control+Shift+V 1.**done** Set the value of document element with id = rounds to "odd numbers only" if an even number is entered, and do not display this message as an alert.
-1. **done** Create a div in chooser.html with id = result and write "Choose a move" inside it.
+1.**done** Create a div in chooser.html with id = result and write "Choose a move" inside it.
-1. **done** Display the findWinner message inside that div, replacing "Choose a Move" when there is a winner, instead of displaying that message as an alert.
+1.**done** Display the findWinner message inside that div, replacing "Choose a Move" when there is a winner, instead of displaying that message as an alert.
-1. **Incomplete??? iThinkICompletedIt** Replace that result message with the "We both picked" alert message if u and c are the same, and do not display the alert.
+1.**done** Replace that result message with the "We both picked" alert message if u and c are the same, and do not display the alert.
 1.**done** To the body element, apply the css rule position:relative;
-1. **PERHAPSdone** On chooser.html, create a div with id = scoreBox above statsBox and containing the HTML "Score: loading"
-1. **completed.** Apply these css rules to a #scoreBox selector:  position:absolute; right:10px; top: 10px; border:1px solid black; background:white;padding:10px;
+1.**done** On chooser.html, create a div with id = scoreBox above statsBox and containing the HTML "Score: loading" 1.**done** Apply these css rules to a #scoreBox selector:  position:absolute; right:10px; top: 10px; border:1px solid black; background:white;padding:10px;
-1. **done** In setRounds, if rounds was odd, create an array called score and set it to [0,0].
+1.**done** In setRounds, if rounds was odd, create an array called score and set it to [0,0].
-1. **done, needs review perhaps** Next, store the score array to local storage using JSONstringify.
+1.**done** Next, store the score array to local storage using JSONstringify.
-1. **done** In showRound, get score from local storage, JSON parsed.
+1.**done** In showRound, get score from local storage, JSON parsed.
-1. Next, replace "Score: loading" in scoreBox with score.toString()
-1. In findWinner, store the winner in local storage as winner.
+1.**done,line44** Next, replace "Score: loading" in scoreBox with score.toString() 1.**Skipped?** In findWinner, store the winner in local storage as winner.
 1. After you set the round, get the score array from local storage, JSON parsed.
 1. Next, create a players array with the two players, "You" first.
 1. Next, set win equal to the index of the winner in players.